aleingrosso/aleingrosso.github.io/_pages/schools.md

 A fantastic teaching and learning experience, with students from all over South America, alongside [Cristina Savin](https://as.nyu.edu/faculty/cristina-savin.html), [Enzo Tagliazucchi](https://brainlat.uai.cl/profesor/enzo-tagliazucchi/), [Alessandro Treves](https://phdcns.sissa.it/faculty/alessandro-treves) and many others.

-I gave a mini-course on **dynamics and learning in recurrent neural networks**.
-Find the jupyter notebooks used in the tutorial at this [link](https://github.com/aleingrosso/laconeu2023_rnn).
+Find the jupyter notebooks used in the tutorials from my lectures "**The shortest possible introduction to learning in recurrent neural networks**" at this [link](https://github.com/aleingrosso/laconeu2023_rnn).
 <br clear="left"/>

 ## [Junior Scientists Workshop on Recent Advances in Theoretical Neuroscience](https://indico.ictp.it/event/10481), ICTP, June 2024